BenLangmead/bowtie2/MANUAL.markdown

 Bowtie 2 runs a little faster in `--no-mixed` mode, but will only consider alignment status of pairs per se, not individual mates.
-I.e. in SAM records for pairs, the optional XM:i flag will not appear and MAPQ values calculated for mates may be underestimates in some cases.
+I.e. in SAM records for pairs, the optional YM:i flag will not appear and MAPQ values calculated for mates may be underestimates in some cases.

 ### Some SAM FLAGS describe paired-end properties